WordPress/openverse/documentation/reference/ci_cd.md

 # CI + CD workflow

 The CI + CD workflow is the primary pipeline of the project.
-It runs the tests for all layers of the stack and deploys the API and frontend to their respective staging ECS targets if the tests pass.
+It runs the tests for all layers of the stack (which have changed in the current PR or commit) and, if the tests pass, publishes the documentation to the docs site and deploys the API and frontend to their respective staging ECS targets.

 It's a complex workflow with many jobs that depend on each other and the number of paths it can take becomes huge because jobs can be skipped based on the